topwaye/morse/README.md

 +--h0--++--interrupt service program--++--h1--++--interrupt service program--++--program1--+

-Essentially, when powered on, a living OS is a procedure of a battery selecting a battery in an old-style battery charger.
+Essentially, an OS is a battery which gives birth to new batteries.
+When powered on, new batteries are born, a battery selects a battery to charge.

 There are public batteries and private batteries identified by Session ID.
 A public battery can only be derived from a public battery, A private battery may be derived from a public battery, or from a private battery with the same Session ID, but may not be derived from the other private batteries.